Sellmore-Co/campaign-cart/docs/Advanced/METHODS_REFERENCE.md

-# Campaign Cart SDKv v0.2.0 - Complete Methods Reference
+# Campaign Cart SDK v0.2.0 - Complete Methods Reference

-A comprehensive list of all available methods, utilities, and functions in the Campaign Cart SDKv v0.2.0.
+A comprehensive list of all available methods, utilities, and functions in the Campaign Cart SDK v0.2.0.

 ## Table of Contents